gonodono/badged-drawer-arrows/README.md

 ## Notes

-- The main caveat currently is that there are basically no restrictions or checks or coercions on input.
-For example, the badge is designed to show numbers of length 0..3 relatively comfortably, but it does not prevent you from entering values outside of those bounds, and neither does it do anything to "correct" an out-of-bounds value before application.
+- Currently, the main caveat is that there are basically no restrictions or checks or coercions on input.
+For example, the badge is designed to show numbers of length 1..3 relatively comfortably, but it does not prevent you from entering values outside of those bounds, and neither does it do anything to "correct" an out-of-bounds value before application.
 Checks may be added in the future, but for now, it's up to the user to ensure workable input for the